anjanasilva/AJ-CSV-to-DataTable/README.md

 `[aj-csv2dt src=http://e-innoving.com/samples/SacramentocrimeJanuary2006.csv id=datatable_id]`

+You can now disable DataTable search, pagination, sorting and displaying of bInfo with the recent 1.1 release.
+The purpose of this is to render a static looking HTML Table out of a CSV file.

+`[aj-csv2dt src=http://e-innoving.com/samples/SacramentocrimeJanuary2006.csv id=datatable_id disable_search=true disable_paging=true disable_binfo=true disable_sorting=true]`

 Save it, just refresh the page and see.
-Less hassle, all your csv data is inside the DataTable.
+Less hassle, all your csv data is inside a DataTable now.

 ## Installation